nt-ds/default-of-credit-card-clients/README.md

 The full project is comprised of four notebooks.
 The first notebook, 1.0-eda.ipynb, contains the process used to explore and clean the data.
 The second and third notebooks, titled 2.0-models and 3.0-models-transformed-data, each contain several models for the data.
 The fourth notebook, 4.0-technical, provides an overview and exploration of the best performing model.

 ## Results
 We attempted to fit models using decision trees, random forest, xgboost, logistic regression, and SVM.
-Random Forest and decision trees yielded the best models.
+Random Forest and decision trees yielded the best models, as determined by recall.